 Octory can read any folder which can be read by the end-user themselves and is not sandboxed.
 This a compromise Amaris makes to avoid the admin-user to authorise every read operation since Catalina.
 This is why the admin-user has to change some scripts rights to let Octory execute them when they are in a protected folder, like /Library/Application Support/Octory.

 Octory will read the MDM or system log files to offer monitoring features.
-Very often, those log files can be read by any user, and do not contain sensible information.
+Most often, those log files can be read by any user, and do not contain sensible information.
 Moreover, the session log file is only stored in the /tmp folder, whereas the log stored in at /Library/Logs/Octory/octory.log contains only information useful for crashes and other similar problems.